-Senate Confirms Lawal’s Appointment As NSIPA Boss, Usman for NAHCON
+Senate Confirms Lawal’s Appointment as NSIPA Boss, Usman for NAHCON

 Sunday Aborisade in Abuja

-The Senate Thursday approved the nomination of Dr. Badamasi Lawal for appointment as the National Coordinator/Chief Executive Officer (CEO) of the National Social Investment Programme Agency (NSIPA).
+The Senate yesterday approved the nomination Dr. Badamasi Lawal for appointment as the National Coordinator/Chief Executive Officer (CEO) of the National Social Investment Programme Agency (NSIPA).

-Lawal’s confirmation followed the consideration and adoption of the report of the Senate Committee on Poverty Alleviation and Social Investments that screened the nominee.
+The confirmation of Lawal for appointment as CEO of NSIPA followed the consideration and adoption of the report of the Senate Committee on Poverty Alleviation and Social Investments that screened the nominee.

 The senators unanimously agreed that Lawal be confirmed for appointment when Senate President Godswill Akpabio put the request to voice vote.

-The new CEO of NSIPA was a former commissioner for local government and chieftaincy affairs in Katsina State.
+The new CEO of NSIPA was a former commissioner for local government and chieftaincy affairs in Katsina.

-Lawal will replace Halima Shehu, the former CEO of NSIPA, who was suspended by the president over alleged financial improprieties.
+Lawal would replace Halima Shehu, the former CEO of NSIPA, who was suspended by the president over alleged financial improprieties.

-After Shehu’s suspension, Tinubu directed Akindele Egbuwalo, the National N-Power Programme Manager, to replace her in acting capacity, pending the conclusion of investigations.
+After Shehu was suspended, Tinubu directed Akindele Egbuwalo, the national N-Power programme manager, to replace her in acting capacity, pending the conclusion of investigations.

-Also Thursday, the Senate approved the nomination of Professor Abdullahi Saleh Usman for appointment as the Executive Chairman of the National Hajj Commission of Nigeria (NAHCON).
+Also yesterday, the Senate on Thursday approved the nomination of Professor Abdullahi Saleh Usman for appointment as the Executive Chairman of the National Hajj Commission of Nigeria (NAHCON).

 The confirmation of Usman’s nomination followed the consideration and adoption of the report of the Senate Committee on Foreign Affairs, chaired by Senator Abubakar Sani Bello (APC – Niger North).

-President Tinubu had on August 19, 2024 through a statement by his former Special Adviser on Media and Publicity, Ajuri Ngelale, nominated Usman for the position after which he transmitted a request in a letter to the Senate for confirmation.
+President Tinubu had on August 19, 2024 through a state by his former Special Adviser on Media and Publicity, Ajuri Ngelale, nominated Prof. Usman for the position after which he transmitted a request in a letter to the Senate for confirmation.

-Senator Bello in his report, said following the screening conducted by his committee showed that Usman merited being appointed to head the nation’s apex Hajj body.
+Senator Bello in his report, said following the screening conducted by his committee, that Prof. Usman merited being appointed to head the nation’s apex Hajj Body.

-Senators approved that Usman be confirmed for the appointment by Tinubu when Senate President Akpabio put the request to voice vote.
+Senators approved that Prof. Usman be confirmed for the appointment by Tinubu when Senate President Godswill Akpabio put the request to voice vote.

-The Deputy President of the Senate, Senator Jibrin Barau, commended the chairman and members of this Committee on Foreign Affairs for doing a thorough job and a thorough screening of this nominee by Mr. President.
+Deputy President of the Senate, Senator Jibrin Barau, commended the Chairman and members of this committee on Foreign Affairs for doing a thorough job and a thorough screening of this nominee by Mr. President.

 He said: “The committee’s report is well put together and well articulated.
 They have done a wonderful job, and this is a wonderful report.